 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+In contrast, the 700D does not provide wifi capability.

 Both the 700D and the GX8 have been discontinued, but can regularly be found used on eBay.
 The 700D was replaced by the Canon 750D, while the GX8 was followed by the Panasonic GX9.
 Further information on the features and operation of the 700D and GX8 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Panasonic GX8 Manual.